evelyncy96/NYTimes-sentiment-analysis/README.md

     Image2: The Frequency Both Candidates Mentioned In Articles

-In image2, we presented the sum of total frequency of words "Trump" and "Biden" in every article on a daily basis in line chart using matplotlib.<br>
+In image2, we presented the sum of total frequency of words "Trump" and "Biden" in every article on a daily basis in Line chart using Matplotlib.<br>

 ![image](https://github.com/evelyncy96/NYTimes-sentiment-analysis/blob/main/Visualization/image2.png)
 <br>